Film Review: Men on the Dragon (Dir. Sunny Chan; 2018) - A Pure Hong Kong Local Genre Film

-This film Man on the Dragon (2018)《逆流大叔》was mainly funded by Hong Kong government, Hong Kong Film Development Council (香港電影發展局, HKFDC) with HK$4,492,800 (about 4 million HKD), thus it is purely a local genre film project without Mainland China funding.
+This film Men on the Dragon (2018)《逆流大叔》was mainly funded by the Hong Kong government's Hong Kong Film Development Council (香港電影發展局, HKFDC) with HK$4,492,800 (about 4.5 million HKD), thus it is purely a local genre film project without Mainland China funding.

-This film's protagonist is set as working class, especially blue collars.
-It is not like US films to take middle class/ white collars as regular protagonists.
-Dir.Sunnyhahaha Chan stands with the working class people.
-It is one of positive and democratic aspects of this well made low budget genre film with Hong Kong local specialties.
+For narrative, this film's protagonist is set as the working class, especially a blue collar.
+It is unlike average US films which take middle classes / white collars as regular protagonists.
+It indicates that Dir.
+Sunny Chan stands with the working class people of Hong Kong.
+It is one of positive and democratic aspects of this well-made low budget genre film with Hong Kong local specialties.

-The story is that an engineering department at telecommunication company Pegasus Broadband (天馬寛頻工程部) facing reconstruction and its aftermath (termination of contracts).
+The story is that an engineering department at telecommunication company Pegasus Broadband (天馬寛頻工程部) facing reconstruction and its imminent aftermath (massive layoffs; termination of contracts).

-Audiences laughed at his comical performance so many times and also enjoyed the Wong Suk Yee's cross generational love and annoying relationship with their dragon boat coach Dorothy (played by Jennifer Yu) who is around 25 years old.
+In fact, audiences laughed at his comical performance so many times and also enjoyed the Wong Suk Yee's cross generational love and annoying relationship with their dragon boat coach Dorothy (played by Jennifer Yu) who is around 25 years old.

-This film is a quality work and the most well made pure local film production of this year.
+This film is a quality work and the most well-made-pure-local film production of this year.